DevopsProjects05/Devops-CICD-End-to-End/README.md

    ```

 ### Build the Docker Image (Skip this step, as the Dockerfile is already stored in the `src` directory)
-You can proceed directly to the next step in this README file.dockerfile
+You can proceed directly to the next step (Build the Docker image)
    ```dockerfile
    FROM node:16
    WORKDIR /app